-When users authenticate through the Control Panel, the TOE displays an asterisk character (touchscreen models) or a dot character (4-line display models) for each character of a PIN, Access Code, or password typed to prevent onlookers from viewing another user's authentication data.
+When users authenticate through the Control Panel, the TOE displays an asterisk character (models with 4.3-inch LCD touchscreen) or a dot character (models with 4-line LCD non-touchscreen) for each character of a PIN, Access Code, or password typed to prevent onlookers from viewing another user's authentication data.
 (Job PINs are not authentication data, but the Job PIN is masked.)